Audio Card Assembly Guide

 • Selectable Power Options:

-• Configurable power options for either 5 V or 12 V input, ensuring compatibility with a wide range of power setups commonly used in LCC systems.
+• Configurable power options for either 5 VDC or 12 VDC input, ensuring compatibility with a wide range of power setups commonly used in LCC systems.

 • Configurable Outputs:

-• Each audio output channel can be configured via software to respond to specific LCC Event IDs, providing flexibility in system integration.
+• Each audio output line can be configured via software to respond to specific LCC Event IDs, providing flexibility in system integration.

 Communication and Control: